iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.48.7/report.md

 > App was great especially for ordering replacement prescriptions but all of a sudden it states "Sorry, you cannot order or view repeat prescriptions online" please help as I work shifts and its hard enough collecting scripts let alone trying to get to doctors to order a repeat prescription??<br> :date: __2021-04-18 17:42:43__

-> It took ages to accept my ID & still unable to view my medical records & only the medical summary , although I have been given access by my Surgery?<br> :date: __2021-04-15 18:32:13__

-> Why not have an option to enter your voluntary covid rapid test result here.
-Seems so simple.
-Scan QR code, enter result, carry on with your life.
-Easy.
-Update, I've seen your reply.
-If I can add my rapid test result I can't find where.
-Pls send specific instructions to the correct page.<br> :date: __2021-04-12 16:13:56__

 #### 2-star reviews